as08/ClassicASP.PasswordHashing/README.md

 *****************************************************************************

 I would personally recommend Bcrypt as the preferred password hashing algorithm with a work factor of 11 or 12 (don't go lower than 10).
-Depending on your server specs you could go higher than 12, but run some tests first and call the **crypto.execution_time()** function to gauge the execution time.
+Depending on your server specs you could go higher than 12, but run some tests first and call the **crypto.execution_time()** function to gauge the average execution time.